 Water Lane Cottage for Counselling and Psychotherapy is situated in the heart of Bishop’s Stortford, with the town’s main car parks and access to public transport just a short walk away.
 At Water Lane Cottage we recognize and respect the unique physical, emotional, social, cultural and spiritual dimensions of each individual.

 We offer therapy to adults, couples, children and young people, following an initial assessment which allows both the client(s) and therapist an opportunity to assess how they would feel about working together.

 Training, qualifications & experience

-Christine Hughes has a post graduate diploma in integrative counselling, is BACP accredited and is UKRCP reg.
-She also has over 15 years experience of working therapeutically with individuals, couples and groups both in primary care and privately.
+Christine Usher has a post graduate diploma in integrative counselling and is BACP accredited.
+She also has over 26 years experience of working therapeutically with individuals, couples and groups both in primary care and privately.

 We are able to help with:

 Child behaviour and emotional difficulties

 Depression, low mood or intense sadness